3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Method

 When $S_{align}$ exceeds a predefined threshold (0.5 in our implementation), the region is deemed to be successfully localized, defining a spatial location set $L_{spatial}=\{(x_{1}, y_{1}), (x_{2}, y_{2}), \dots, (x_{K}, y_{K})\}$ for the part features, where $K$ is the number of positions of local region that aligned with part phrases.
 Each tuple $(x_{i}, y_{i})$ represents the 2D position within the GLIP embedding space of the image, as shown in the last step in~\autoref{fig:GLIP process}.

-After part localization, parts $P^s$ are rendered into an image $I^s$, using the same viewpoints as used in $I^c$.
+After part localization, $M^s$ are rendered into an image $I^s$, using the same viewpoints as used in $I^c$.
 Then $I^s$ and $Ph^s$ are input into GLIP to project them into the vision-language embedding space.
 To apply distinct styles, each part specified by $Ph^s$ must be identified within $I^s$.
-Since $P^s$ and $P^c$ share the same spatial vertex locations, $L_{spatial}$ can be used to locate part regions in $I^s$ and we call this synchronization.
-The region-word alignment score $S^{L}_{align}$ between GLIP's visual embedding of $I^s$ within $L_{spatial}$ and the GLIP language embedding of $P^s$ is maximized to train the NSF, enhancing the correspondence between localized regions and style phrases.
-The NSF then acts as a part-tailored stylization network, transforming $P^c$ to $P^s$.
+Since $M^s$ and $M^c$ share the same spatial locations, $L_{spatial}$ can be used to locate part regions in $I^s$ and we call this synchronization.
+The region-word alignment score $S^{L}_{align}$ between GLIP's visual embedding of $I^s$ within $L_{spatial}$ and the GLIP language embedding of $Ph^s$ is maximized to train the neural fields and SG functions, enhancing the correspondence between localized regions and style phrases.
+The neural fields and SG functions then act as a part-tailored stylization module, transforming $M^c$ to $M^s$.

 Therefore, the part-level style loss $\mathcal{L}_{ps}$ is defined to maximize $S^{L}_{align}$ as follows:

 where $\sigma()$ denotes the sigmoid function, $distance()$ denotes the L2 norm, and $T_{L}$ denotes the learning target which is set to 1s, corresponding to the desired values that elements of $S^{L}_{align}$ should achieve.
 It is worth noting that the $distance()$ function can be implemented using various error measurement methods such as mean squared error, binary cross-entropy, or negative mean methods.
 No significant performance differences were observed between these methods in our internal tests.